-"'Did you have a contract with the
+"Did you have a contract with the plaintiff? ''Yes.' replied witness.

-"'An oral one,' replied the witness.
+"What kind of a contract was it?" "'An oral one,' replied the witness."

-"'Will you please produce it?'
+"Will you please produce it?"
 "The witness stood stalk still staring at the attorney and then looked at the judge, inquiringly.
-There was a ripple of laughter throughout the courtroom, but still the young attorney did not 'catch on,' and looking

-toward the judge, remarked:
+There was a ripple of laughter throughout the courtroom, but still the young attornev did not 'catch on,' and looking toward the judge, remarked:

-"Your honor, I ask you to give the

-witness until two o'clock to produce
+"'Your honor, I ask you to give the witness until two o'clock to produce that contract.'

-that contract.'

 "The court could not longer withhold and joined in the laughter.
-Then the young lawyer saw his mistake and with reddened face also had a good laugh."
+Then the young lawyer saw his mistake andwith reddened face also had a good